-Most people book a 4 x 4 tour to see this part of Tahiti, as it’s not possible to get very far unless you have a 4 x 4 vehicle.
+Most people book a 4 x 4 tour to see this part of Tahiti, as it’s not possible to go all the way unless you have a 4 x 4 vehicle.
 While you can book those at the airport, they are all stick shift.

 The best way to make sure that you see everything is probably to book a 4×4 tour (here’s a list of the best-rated ones on Tahiti).
-However if you can drive a stick, and are feeling adventurous, to me it would be tons of fun to do this independently.
+However if you can drive a stick, and are feeling adventurous, it’s fun to do independently.

 This is the third highest peak on Tahiti at 2066 meters tall and though it’s a tough, slippery hike, the reward is stunning.
 There are sharp drop offs and breathtaking views all along the way.

 The trail begins at Le Belvedere restaurant, a fantastic spot for views, and continues upward for 5.5 miles.
 Since low-hanging clouds often compromise visibility, more time, two days, is often necessary to complete the hike.